noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

     - toString: helpful for debugging
 - use case
   - used to model immutable data structures (as opposed to classes which could be mutable)
+    - equality (structural) is determined based on instances having identical values to be considered equal
+    - structural equality is important for immutable datastructures

 ```scala
 // notice you dont need to specify val/var in the param list like in classes